liuweikarlie/Sky-Fight/README.md

 4. The player controls the direction with a(move to left) and d(move to right) from the keyboard.

-The link to demostrate the game:  https://hku.zoom.us/rec/share/xZxQL7fC8j9LGafcymDUQ7weRJ__T6a80HVLqPQJyRuxmzQMrO_wuRvppUyyzyIk?startTime=1589016183000
+5. **The video to demostrate the game**: https://hku.zoom.us/rec/share/xZxQL7fC8j9LGafcymDUQ7weRJ__T6a80HVLqPQJyRuxmzQMrO_wuRvppUyyzyIk?startTime=1589016183000

 ## Function and Feature of the game